 February 16th…“TELL ABOUT YOUR FIRST KISS.”

-Dad brought our 1963 Dodge Polara to the curb right in front of Aunt Esther’s cozy little home.
+Dad brought us, in our 1963 Dodge Polara, to the curb right in front of Aunt Esther’s cozy little home there in Emmons.
 With her customary hugs n smiles at the door, Aunt Esther showed us kids to the basement while the adults poured themselves some coffee and settled into the Living Room for hours of visiting and memory sharing.

-The clans had gathered in mass for this “goodbye bash”, so we had lots of cousins joining us in the basement of our host home.
-Juvenile chatter and board games were the norm of entertainment for us youngin’s in the basement that day.
-Over the past few months, Marla and I had become “chummy”.
-And, it was a different kind of chummy than pullin’ off our shirts and playing baseball with her brothers in her farmyard.
+The clans had gathered in mass for this “goodbye bash”, so we had lots of other cousins joining us in the basement of our host home.
+Someone’s little transistor radio, juvenile chatter and board games were the norm of entertainment for us youngin’s in the basement that day.
+Over the past few months, Marla and I had grown to be “chummy” friends.
+This was definitely a different kind of chummy.
+During that summer, Marla had joined her brothers and myself by pullin’ off our shirts and playing baseball with her in her farmyard.
 Soooo, that day, when we got bored of the board games, we went across the room of that basement and sat on the couch to chit chat, etc..
-What happened next bewildered and perplexed me all at the same time….and, there was a tinge of wowsa mixed in.
-Marla moved from sitting next to me on that couch and, all of a sudden, stood up for a moment to move over and sit ON my lap.
+What happened next bewildered and perplexed me all at the same time….and, there was a tinge of wowsa mixed in with those feelings.
+Marla got up from sitting next to me on that couch and, all of a sudden, without my inviting her, stood up, made a step in front of me and sat down ON my lap.
 OH MYYY!
 Blushing commenced full force all over my face.

 “Hmmmmm”, I thought to myself, “This gal is now sitting on my lap, why not try this grown up thing called KISSING?!”
 Marla’s head was turned towards the game activity across the room.
-To get her attention, I said, “Marla?” and when she turned her face towards me, I planted the sloppiest excuse for a kiss right on her lips!!!
-It was only too obvious that this was THE first kiss for both of us little whippersnappers, cause our teeth CLANGED together and we about drowned in the “car wash” affect of not knowing what the dickens we were trying to do.
+To get her attention, I called her name, “Marla?” and when she turned her face towards me, I planted the sloppiest excuse for a kiss right on her lips!!!
+It was only too obvious that this was the first kiss for both of us little whippersnappers.
+Our teeth even CLANGED together and we about drowned in the “car wash” affect of not knowing what the dickens we were trying to do.